 Screening costs can vary depending on the amount of background checking performed.
 In general, a criminal background check can cost $20 per candidate.
 Pre-employment drug screening can range from $25-50.
 Assuming a candidate passes required screenings and it takes HR an hour to screen each candidate, that’s a direct cost of $95 to $120 for each hire.

-Even if you are highly-efficient, your HR team unlikely to spend less than 90 minutes on new hire paperwork.
+Even if you are highly efficient, your HR team is unlikely to spend less than 90 minutes on new hire paperwork.
 Direct costs can include printing, lost wages, and time spent on new hire paperwork.
 Ninety minutes of an HR manager’s time is $60, using the wage example from above.

 The onboarding process in blue-collar companies takes, on average, 1-3 months.
 It takes employees time to get up to speed, even if you put people to work on day one.
 There are productivity costs for supervisors and employees who mentor new hires.